PKU-YuanGroup/Open-Sora-Plan/README.md

 # 📣 News
-* `COMING SOON` ⚡️⚡️⚡️ For large model parallelisation training, TP/SP is coming...
+* `COMING SOON` ⚡️⚡️⚡️ For large model parallelisation training, TP & SP and more strategies are coming...

   > 近期将新增华为昇腾多模态MindSpeed-MM分支，借助华为MindSpeed-MM套件的能力支撑Open-Sora Plan参数的扩增，为更大参数规模的模型训练提供TP、SP等分布式训练能力。

-* **[2024.10.15]** 🎉 We released version 1.3.0, featuring: a more powerful and cost-efficient WFVAE, pompt refiner, a high-quality data filtering strategy, DiT with new sparse attention, and dynamic resolution and duration.
+* **[2024.10.16]** 🎉 We released version 1.3.0, featuring: a more powerful and cost-efficient WFVAE, pompt refiner, a high-quality data filtering strategy, DiT with new sparse attention, and dynamic resolution and duration.
 More details can be found at our latest [report](docs/Report-v1.3.0.md).
 * **[2024.08.13]** 🎉 We are launching Open-Sora Plan v1.2.0 **I2V** model, which based on Open-Sora Plan v1.2.0.
 The current version supports image-to-video generation and transition generation (the starting and ending frames conditions for video generation).
 Checking out the Image-to-Video section in this [report](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.2.0.md#training-image-to-video-diffusion-model).
 * **[2024.07.24]** 🔥🔥🔥 v1.2.0 is here!
 Utilizing a 3D full attention architecture instead of 2+1D.
 We released a true 3D video diffusion model trained on 4s 720p.
 Checking out our latest [report](docs/Report-v1.2.0.md).
 * **[2024.05.27]** 🎉 We are launching Open-Sora Plan v1.1.0, which significantly improves video quality and length, and is fully open source!
 Please check out our latest [report](docs/Report-v1.1.0.md).
 Thanks to [ShareGPT4Video's](https://sharegpt4video.github.io/) capability to annotate long videos.